Flutterism/floopp/README.md

 ## A new Flutter project by Flutterism!

-> What can we built with ListWheelScrollView?
+> What can we build with ListWheelScrollView?

 > The answer is: **a briefcase lock code generator!**